nhsconnect/gpconnect/pages/overview/overview_engage.md

 GP Connect is part of the a wider initiative to expose standards based [Open APIs](https://www.england.nhs.uk/digitaltechnology/info-revolution/interoperability/open-api/){:target="_blank"} to promote innovation and improve care across the NHS.

-To make use of the ecosystem and GP Connect APIs we're asking all involved to sign-up to an [Open API Licence](designprinciples_open_api_licence_principles.html) which enshrines concepts such as fair-use and expectations around reciprocity of access to data to improve interoperability beyond just primary care.

 ### Capabilities

 A capability is an area of focus for the GP Connect APIs.
 There are several [initial capabilities defined](overview_priority_capabilities.html).